learn-co-students/react-presentation-components-lab-noukod-000/README.md

 provide, what type of component it will produce.
 Note, as well, that this doesn't mean that the component lacks interactivity.
 We can actually determine a wide variety of click behaviors on the component just by providing a different callback.
-It's just that the component cannot itself determine its behavior.
-And this kind of "dumbness" is actually a good thing.
+It's just that the component itself cannot determine its behavior.
+This kind of "dumbness" is actually a good thing because it makes our component simpler, more predictable, and easier to maintain.

 ## Resources
 - Dan Abramov, ["Presentational and Container Components"](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.quaiihhh3)